 24 Awesome Reasons to Become Surgical Tech

-Surgical technologists (also known as operating room technicians or scrub techs) are a crucial part of the operating team.
-They work alongside surgeons and nurses in the operating room, making sure that patients are prepared for surgery and each piece of equipment is sterilized and working perfectly when the surgical team asks for it.
+Surgical technologists (also known as operating room technicians or scrub techs) are an important member of the operating team.
+They work alongside surgeons and nurses in the operating room, making sure that patients are prepared for surgery, ensuring that piece of equipment is sterilized and working perfectly, and being ready when the surgical team asks for an instrument.
+Surgical techs are also known to stand in as an extra pair of hands when the need arises.

-Surgical techs will also stand in as an extra pair of hands if the need arises.
 So why is being a surgical tech so great?
-We’ve compiled a list of 24 reasons of why you should consider signing up for a surgical tech training program!
+We’ve compiled a list of 24 reasons about why you should consider signing up for a surgical technologist program!

 1. Job Growth

 It’s no secret that the demand for allied health professionals is on the rise.
-In fact, from 2014 to 2024, the job outlook for surgical technologists is strong, and expected to increase by 15%.
-Why the huge increase?
-Well, part of this has to do with baby boomers hitting retirement age.
+From 2016 to 2026, the job outlook for surgical technologists is strong and expected to increase by 12%.
+Part of this has to do with baby boomers approaching retirement age.

-Currently, about 15% of the U.S. population is older than 65, and by 2060, this number is set to increase to about 23%.
-With 60% of American senior citizens currently suffering from at least two chronic illnesses, it’s evident that the demand and need for qualified healthcare professionals is set to increase.
+Currently, 15% of the U.S. population is older than 65.
+By 2060, this number is set to rise by 23%.
+With 60% of American senior citizens currently suffering from at least two chronic illnesses, the demand and need for qualified healthcare professionals will intensify.

 2. Employers Are Actively Searching for You

-Even in a tough job economy, the demand for exceptional surgical technologists is climbing.
-In fact, some students are even hired before they graduate from surgical tech certificate programs!
+Even in a tough job economy, there will certainly be a demand for exceptional surgical technologists.
+Some students are even hired before they graduate from their surgical tech schools!

 3. Surgical Tech Specialists Get Better Offers

-Keeping up with new developments in a specialized field will put you at the head of your game.
-If you pick a specific branch of surgery like neurosurgery, orthopedics, or open heart surgery, you’ll definitely advance your career and salary options.
-Just like in other careers, if you invest in your surgical tech training, you’ll improve your prospects!
+If you keep up with the latest developments in a specialized field, you’ll be at the top of your game.
+By picking a specific branch of surgery (like neurosurgery, orthopedics, or open heart surgery), you’ll definitely advance your career and salary options.
+Just like in other careers, if you invest in your training, you’ll improve your prospects!

-Surgical techs are expected to think and react to situations quickly and effectively.
-If you can go from a deep sleep to an emergency surgery in a matter of minutes, you might have what it takes to be a surgical tech.
+Surgical techs are expected to react to situations quickly and effectively.
+If you can go from deep sleep to emergency surgery within minutes, you might have what it takes.

-70% of surgical techs are employed by hospitals, and many of them work in emergency rooms.
-There are few things that give such an adrenaline rush as a patient needing emergency surgery.
+70% of surgical techs are employed by hospitals, and many of them find steady work in ERs.
+Few things give an adrenaline rush like a patient needing emergency surgery.

 6. There’s Rarely a Routine Day

-Surgical tech duties vary widely.
-You’ll sterilize and maintain surgical equipment, and hand tools to surgeons and nurses mid-surgery.
-You may also prep patients for surgery, guide cameras, close wounds, and account for all surgical tools after surgery.
+From sterilizing and maintaining surgical equipment to handing tools to surgeons and nurses mid-surgery, surgical tech duties can vary widely.
+You may also prep patients for surgery, guide cameras, close wounds, and account for all surgical tools afterward.

 7. Satisfy Your Morbid Curiosity

 If you have a strong stomach and are obsessed with surgeries on Snapchat or YouTube, this job may be right up your alley.
-In the operating room, you’ll probably see tumors, cysts, brains, bones, and may even be required to hold organs in place.
+In the operating room, you’ll probably see tumors, cysts, brains, bones, and might even be lucky enough to hold organs in place during procedures.

-After surgeries, you might be responsible for collecting specimens from patients or helping to close their incision site.
+After surgeries, you might also be responsible for collecting specimens or helping to close patients’ incision sites.

-Rather than sitting behind a computer desk all day, you’ll be on your feet, moving around, handing tools to your operating teams.
+Instead of sitting behind a computer desk all day, you’ll be on your feet, moving around, and handing tools to your operating teams.
 You might need to transport patients to and from the operating room, as well as position them on the operating table.
-If you’re an active person who desires a busy career, surgical technology might have a nice ring to it.
+This is a great allied health career for active people who want a busy career.

-You’ll be depended on to respond quickly to requests, and to predict what surgeons and nurses need before they ask.
-Building strong professional relationships with your team is great for keeping your operating room safe and productive.
+You’ll be depended on to respond quickly to requests and predict what surgeons and nurses need – before they ask.
+Building strong professional relationships is great for keeping your operating room safe and productive.

-Chief among surgical tech responsibilities is keeping patients from contracting infections.
-It doesn’t just come down to keeping operating room surfaces and tools sterile, but also washing incision sites, as well as keeping track of all surgical tools and instruments in the OR.
+Among the most important surgical tech duties is keeping patients from contracting infections.
+It doesn’t just come down to keeping operating room surfaces and tools sterile, but also washing incision sites, and keeping track of all surgical tools in the OR.

 12. Getting Ready for Work Is Easy

-Your uniform of scrubs and comfortable shoes will make getting ready a cinch.
-Scrubs are notoriously easy to wash, and can be bought or even sewn to suit your shape and personality.
+Your uniform of scrubs and comfortable shoes makes getting ready a cinch.
+Scrubs are notoriously easy to wash, and can be bought (or even sewn) to suit your shape and personality.
 You aren’t expected to wear makeup or ‘look your best.’